 Click on the Plus button to the right of ui_left and choose Joy Axis.
 You will be shown a window to choose the device and the axis to be added: choose Device 0 and Axis 0 – (Left Stick Left) and press Add.

-Still to the right of ui_left, you’ll see a numeric value, currently set to 0.5: it’s the deadzone.
-The deazone corresponds to how much a joypad stick (or trigger) needs to be moved before the action is considered pressed.
+To the right of ui_left, you’ll see a numeric value, currently set to 0.5: it’s the deadzone.
+The deadzone corresponds to how much a joypad stick (or trigger) needs to be moved before the action is considered pressed.
 Reduce this value to 0.1, so you can capture even small movements of the analog pad.

 Repeat these operations for the other input actions.
 The final result will be this: